 NEW MEMBERSHIP After you have read the information below that outlines the different types of memberships available, download a Membership Application Form Membership Forms

-RENEW OR LAPSED MEMBERSHIP if you have a current membership that expires on the 1st August 2019 or a membership that has lapsed LOG IN on Home page
+RENEW MEMBERSHIP if you have a membership that expired on the 1st August 2023 LOG IN on Home page

 Becoming a member of the AQHA is not just a subscription, it’s a lifestyle!

 Promotional memberships are available to first time members of the AQHA.